Rate of Growth

 Source of income

 It is not surprising that addicts in recovery are more likely to source their income from employment, than when they were using drugs.
-After becoming abstinent, the proportion of addicts identifying as beneficiaries drops from over two thirds in the first year of recovery to just over 10% for those over 5 years clean.
+After becoming abstinent, the proportion of addicts identifying as beneficiaries drops from over 60% in the first year of recovery to under 20% for those over 5 years clean.
 For full analysis of this data please refer to the full survey results.

 Influence on first NA attendance